JMH2323/SustainableWizardry/README.md

 # SustainableWizardry

-A Spring 2024 Game Buidler's Club Project at the University of Georgia
+A Game Buidler's Club Project at the University of Georgia developed with Unreal Engine 5

-Work in Progress

-Developed with Unreal Engine 5